jacksen30/100-Days-of-Code--2024/README.md

 2. Styling React components with CSS

+## Day 5 - 22nd October 2024

+### Project: React Business Card Website

+Today, I began a solo React project to build a personal business card / professional profile page.
+I completed the main structure and organised all the component files, ensuring a clean and efficient file structure.

+**Key areas of Focus / Learning / Revision:**

+1. Setting up a Vite-React app in my local development environment.
+2. Working from a Figma design file, to ensure the UI design aligns with the requirements outlined by Scrimba.

 <!-- ## Day 1 - 18th June 2024

 ### Project: My Personal Portfolio Website